NadaMohamedAbdAllah8/manage-subscribers/README.md

 -   Delete subscribers (note that there is no confirmation message for deletion)

-This project also uses DataTables to allow users to:
+This project uses DataTables to allow admins to:

 -   Search the subscriber data